eunicechoi98/you-can-code/README.md

 Are you curious about programming?
 Awesome!
 I just want to let you know that you can do it.
 Here are all the resources I narrowed down to that helped me understand what coding is, how to think around a problem, and how to code.

 # The Fundamentals
 I think building the basic fundamental understading of coding is the most important step to leardning programming.
 It's like, if you don't know what + or - symbols mean in an equation, you can't start to solve math problems!
+So this is the step where I learned how to piece together the puzzle pieces to later understand what the puzzle pieces together represents (code).
 1. How do computers work?
   https://www.khanacademy.org/computing/ap-computer-science-principles/computers-101
 2. How does the internet work?